 This chapter goes into the details of using building blocks to identify tonic scales and to form shapes that voice chords.
-There are no new concepts here, only development of ones already presented, so it's possible to skim the chapter to see what's in it, as a preparation for knowing where to look for details when needed, and then to go on to the more advanced examples in the next chapter.
+There are no new concepts here, only development of ones already presented, so the chapter may be skimmed to see what's in it, as a preparation for knowing where to look for details when needed, and then to go on to the more advanced examples in the next chapter.